NixOS/rfcs/rfcs/0145-doc-strings.md

 - Discuss in which tool doc-comments are parsed and rendered.
 This could be an external tool, or Nix, or something else entirely, but that's out of scope for this RFC.

+- Implementation details are not specified.
+The RFC shepherd group has some (feature incomplete) POC's sufficient for a generic specification.
+(See [Native support in Nix](#Native-support-in-Nix) )

 ## Current State

 A third-party tool called [nixdoc](https://github.com/nix-community/nixdoc) has emerged, which codifies its own rules as to the internal and external formats of a Nix doc-comment.
 This tool has seen some adoption, notably for the `nixpkgs.lib` functions.